m2sachinpatil/gRPC-using-.Net-core-7/README.md

 # Achievement

-    1. Performance Improvement in .NET 7.
-    2. gRPC JSON Transcoding.
-    3. Create a gRPC service in .NET 7.
+    1. Create a gRPC service in .NET 7
+    2. gRPC JSON Transcoding. -API Gateway provides protocol translation for your gRPC services on Cloud Run allowing clients to use HTTP/JSON to communicate with a gRPC service through the API Gateway.
-    4. Consuming a gRPC Service Using Postman.
+    3. Consuming a gRPC Service Using Postman.
-    5. Using Server reflection and Postman
+    4. Using Server reflection and Postman
-    6. Add Swagger Specification.
+    5. Add Swagger Specification.

 # INPUT